 - Get specific information about the procedures and rules for obtaining a certificate of origin (either Form A or EUR 1 certificate) in your country.
 Depending on the type of trade agreement between your country and the European Union, specific rules apply.
 For example, if you are selling a mix of spices, your certificate of origin will be based on proof that at least 50% (or more, depending on the trade agreement) of the value of this mixture is produced within your country.

 - Check possible additional costs if your country is on the list of stricter import conditions for specific products.
 Those usually include obligatory payments for specific laboratory tests for a certain percentage of shipments.
 When 50% of exported dried chillies must be border controlled, samples of every second container (or track) from that specified country are taken for analyses.
 Those laboratory costs are usually paid by the exporter.

 - Consult your freight forwarder or customs agent about export documents and customs procedure issues.
-You can search for the agent on the website of the European Freight Forwarders Association or the International Forwarding Association.
+You can search for the agent on the website of the International Forwarding Association.
 You can also search for the national associations through the website of the European Association for Forwarding, Transport, Logistics and Customs Services.
 Alternatively, you can search for the relevant association in your country through the website of the International Federation of Freight Forwarders Associations.